jaschavanzyl/invictus-alpha-graduate-programme/README.md

 <h2 align="center">Invictus Alpha Graduate Program Quantitative Assessment</h2>

 ## Question 1 - Theory

 <p align="justify">

 **1.1.1)** Transactions are calculated based on gas (the number of computations that have to be done to complete the transaction), gas limit (maximum gas the user is willing to use per transaction) and the gas price (how much a user is willing to pay per gas of work done, usually denoted in Gwei).
-Transaction cost is then calculated as: transaction cost = gas price * gas used.
+Transaction cost is then calculated as `transaction cost = gas price * gas used`.
 Gas limit is a constant user defined variable were gas is a constant determined by the number of computations per transaction.
-Acceptable gas prices can vary based on network congestion, the users’ gas price has to be within an acceptable range for the transaction to be executed, if the network is congested the price per computation increases and therefor the acceptable gas price increases.
+Acceptable gas prices can vary based on network congestion, the users’ gas price has to be within an acceptable range for the transaction to be executed, if the network is congested the price per computation increases and therefore the acceptable gas price increases.
 Transaction costs can also increase due to an increase in the ETH/USD exchange rate, as Ethereum becomes more valuable the dollar amount per transaction will increase.

 **1.1.2)** When processing any transaction there will be a fee, fee’s will need to be taken into account when deciding at which price to execute, as fees can cause a trade that seems profitable to incur a loss.
 Trading quantity and frequency will also affect the amount of fees you incur when trading as most exchanges charge lower fees for higher trade volumes.
 Frequent trading will incur more fees, combined with small volume trades, the effect will be amplified and a lot of the traders profit will be payed away in fees.
 Time of day will also play a role in the transaction cost, as with ETH, the network might be more congested later in the day and a higher fee will be charged to process the transaction.
 Taking all this into account, less frequent trading with high volume implemented on a buy and hold strategy is one way of eliminating some of the fees.